Hegroup-Bioinformatics/PubMineLLM/README.md

 # PubMineLLM

 Primarily developed by Matt Asato in He Lab, PubMineLLM takes inputs of PMIDs in csv, space seperated, or manual inputs.
+This program can work with any CSV format.
+You just provide any CSV header column names, and our program will output information from individual papers for you.

-The program outputs a vaccine csv with fields:
+We have tested our program in the vaccine domain.
+Specifically, our test program outputs a vaccine csv with fields:
 - pmcid
 - vaccine_name
 - vaccine_target_pathogen